W427697/Discord-/docs/writing-docs/doc-block-argstable.md

 The args tables will be updated accordingly by including the additional information (e.g., JSDocs comments), offering a richer experience for any stakeholders involved.

-## Working with Docs
+## Working with Automatic Docs

-To use the `ArgsTable` in Storybook's Docs, export a component property on your stories metadata:
+To use the `ArgsTable` Doc Block with Storybook's automatically generated documentation ([AutoDocs](./docs-page.md) for short), export a component property on your stories metadata:

 <!-- prettier-ignore-start -->